d-wasserman/Complete_Street_Rule/README.md

 * Support for Multiple Levels of Detail (LOD): If LOD is set to High, the street will now pick default population parameters to make the street seem occupied.
 LOD Settings are now Low (Asset choice changes to reduce polygon count), Moderate (high polygon assets/choices), and High/Very High (high polygon assets and populated streets).

-* Support for Asset Replacement: The rule will label relevant objects and shapes based on their location making it easier to replace assets in platforms such as TwinMotion, Unreal Engine, or Unity.
+* Support for Asset Replacement: Use of stencils instead of multi-color textures enable clean asset replacements in a variety of platforms.
+In addition, the rule will label relevant objects and shapes based on their location making it easier to replace assets in platforms such as TwinMotion, Unreal Engine, or Unity.

 [![alt tag](/images/Road_Diet_Update.jpg)](https://www.youtube.com/watch?v=6t4TYrB0TZ4)